 A Greener Future Through NFTs

-While utility-based NFTs are a potent tool for reshaping many industries, there is perhaps no use case more important to the future of the planet than their ability to bring trust and scalability to carbon markets.
+While utility-based NFT marketplaces are a potent tool for reshaping many industries, there is perhaps no use case more important to the future of the planet than their ability to bring trust and scalability to carbon markets.

 XRPL is fast becoming a blockchain-of-choice for carbon credit NFTs because it is cost-efficient, secure, robust and inherently green by design.
 What’s more, the XRP Ledger uses significantly less energy than proof-of-work blockchains, with that minimal energy use being fully offset by carbon credits.
 Taken together, these capabilities make the XRPL a powerful platform for carbon offset initiatives.